bjh-developer/blog_generator_nbt/TECHNICAL_DOCUMENTATION.md

 # Technical Documentation — NBT Blog Post Pipeline

-How the system turns a company name into a published "startup breakdown" blog post.
+How the system turns a company name into a published "startup/company breakdown" blog post.
 Read this to understand internals, extend the pipeline, or debug output.

 For setup and day-to-day usage, see the [README](README.md).